Residency Requirements

 Establishing Residency

 In order to be eligible to establish residency, a student must be a citizen of the United States, a permanent resident or approved applicant for permanent residency, or on a visa status that does not preclude the student from establishing domicile in the United States.
-It is necessary that there be a union of act and intent.
+In order to establish residence, it is necessary that there be a union of act and intent.
 The act necessary to establish legal residency is physical presence in California.
 While intent may be subjective, there are many possible indications of one’s intent to maintain legal residency in California.
-It is the responsibility of the applicant to furnish information and evidence of both physical presence and intent, as requested by Admissions.
+A person capable of establishing residence in California must couple his/her physical presence in California with objective evidence that the physical presence is with the intent to make California the home for other than a temporary purpose.
+The burden is on the student to demonstrate clearly both physical presence in California and the intent to establish California residence.

 Residency Determination of Student